Commit451/ScrimInsetsLayout/README.md

     });
 }
 ```
-See the sample for a full example.
+See the sample for a more examples.

 License
 --------